Slipzter/my_adventOfCode_solutions/README.md

 [Check out their website here](https://adventofcode.com/)

-## This repository cointains all of my solutions written in C#
+## This repository contains all of my solutions written in C#